High School Social Studies

 Prerequisite: The successful completion of Oklahoma History

 U.S. History is a high school-level survey course covering United States history from the end of the Civil War period to the 21st century (1865-2001).
 Using chronological and thematic approaches to the material, the course exposes students to extensive primary and secondary sources to analyze the story of all perspectives of groups and individuals important to the development of the United States.
-This is a required and tested course for the Oklahoma College & Career Readiness Assessment (CCRA).
-There are extensive writing and reading assignments, discussions, inquiry-based projects and hands-on activities, and analyses of text, images, graphs, and charts.
+U.S. History is a required and tested course for the Oklahoma College & Career Readiness Assessment (CCRA).
+There are extensive writing and reading assignments, discussions, inquiry-based projects, hands-on activities, and analyses of text, images, graphs, and charts.

 Prerequisite: The successful completion of United States History

-American Government is taught in conjunction with Personal Finance as a year-long course that offers an overview of the American political system.
+U.S Government is taught in conjunction with Personal Finance as a year-long course that offers an overview of the political system in the United States.
 Scholars examine the constitutional foundation of our government system and its development over time.
-Scholars analyze the increasingly important role of campaigns and elections in contemporary American politics and how civil society and non-governmental entities, such as political parties, interest groups, and the media, influence policy-making.
-Scholars study how the institutions of the federal government---the Congress, the presidency, and the courts---operate, both in theory and in practice and how these three branches interact.
+Scholars analyze the increasingly important role of campaigns and elections in contemporary U.S politics and how civil society and non-governmental entities, such as political parties, interest groups, and the media, influence policy-making.
+Scholars study how the institutions of the federal government- the Congress, the presidency, and the courts operate, both in theory and in practice, and how these three branches interact.
 Scholars also learn about personal finance.
-Personal Finance aims to learn the ideas, concepts, knowledge, and skills that enable scholars to implement personal financial decision-making skills.
+Personal Finance aims to teach the ideas, concepts, and knowledge that enable scholars to implement personal financial decision-making skills.
 Scholars study how to become successful and knowledgeable consumers, savers, investors, credit users, money managers, participating workforce, and society members.
-Some specific topics include: earning an income, state and federal taxes, banking and financial services, balancing a checkbook, saving and investing, retirement planning, rights and responsibilities of buying or renting a home, and insurance and charitable giving.
+Some topics include: earning an income, state and federal taxes, banking and financial services, balancing a checkbook, saving and investing, retirement planning, rights and responsibilities of buying or renting a home, and insurance and charitable giving.